SS-Dynamics-August19/SS-DMVReactGroupProject/README.md

 7. To view the project, go to the url listed near the end of the console after npm start finishes (ex: Server started http://localhost:9090)

 https://gist.github.com/jedmao/5053440

+To update from github master into local repository use command git pull origin master